Lut Desert: Climate

-The hottest land surface on Earth recorded by the Moderate-Resolution Imaging Spectroradiometer installed on NASA's Aqua satellite from 2003 to 2010 was in Dasht-e Lut, with land surface temperatures reaching 70.7 C in 2005, although the air temperature at that time could have be anywhere from 30 to 54 C. The precision of these measurements was between 0.5 K and 1 K. In 2019, authors reported a land surface temperature of 80.83 C, based on newer MODIS data.
+The hottest land surface on Earth recorded by the Moderate-Resolution Imaging Spectroradiometer installed on NASA's Aqua satellite from 2003 to 2010 was in Dasht-e Lut, with land surface temperatures reaching 70.7 C in 2005, although the air temperature at that time could have been anywhere from 30 to 54 C. The precision of these measurements was between 0.5 K and 1 K. In 2019, authors reported a land surface temperature of 80.83 C, based on newer MODIS data.

 As of 2020, there are no permanent weather stations in Dasht-e Lut, which makes the exact climate uncertain.
 Based on neighboring stations, Dasht-e Lut likely receives less than 30 mm of precipitation a year.
 In comparison, the Atacama Desert receives an average of 15 mm of precipitation per year, with some areas receiving as little as 1 to 3 mm a year.